coyove/sc45/readme.md

-Sc45 is a relatively-small-basically-working scheme dialect in Go, its core consists of only one file (sc45.go) with no external dependencies.
+Sc45 is a relatively-small-basically-working scheme dialect in Go, its core consists of only one file (sc45.go) with 1k LOC.

 Sc45 serves one purpose: give your program an embedded REPL on-the-fly with minimal efforts: